In 1992, the High Court of Australia issued a landmark ruling in the case of Mabo v Queensland.

 This meant that, according to the government, Aboriginal and Torres Strait Islander people had no legal rights to their ancestral lands.

-In a historic decision on 3 June, the court ruled that terra nullius did not apply in Australia and that Indigenous people did indeed have a legal right to their traditional lands.
+In a historic decision on 3 June, that was deliverd with a 6-1 majority, the court ruled that terra nullius did not apply in Australia and that Indigenous people did indeed have a legal right to their traditional lands.

 The court's decision also recognized the existence of Native Title – the right of Indigenous people to their traditional lands.